 When a well finishes producing oil or gas, on average after 20 years, the last stage of the lifecycle of a well begins.
 This step, known as reclamation, is the process of returning the land as close as possible to its original form and use.
 This requires removing equipment and replanting the site with native vegetation, and can take up to five years or more to complete.

-Regulators like the Energy Resources Conservation Board (ERCB) in Alberta require exploration and production (E&P) companies to make every effort to have the least amount of impact on the environment, so it’s easier to return the land to its original use.
+Regulators like the Alberta Energy Regulator (formerly the Energy Resources Conservation Board (ERCB)) in Alberta require exploration and production (E&P) companies to make every effort to have the least amount of impact on the environment, so it’s easier to return the land to its original use.

 This has dramatically affected how wells are drilled in Canada.
 For example, the area cleared for well pad installations has been reduced by about 40 per cent today compared to the 1970s, and drilling multiple wells from a single pad has become commonplace.
 (Source: Our Petroleum Challenge)